akkefa/ml-notes/docs/probability/random_variable.md

 f(x) = Curve under which area represent the probability $P(a \leq X \leq b)=\int_{a}^{b} f(x) d x$

 ## Expected Value (Mean or Average)
+The concept was first devised in the 17th century to analyze gambling games and answer questions such as:

+- how much do I gain - or lose - on average, if I repeatedly play a given gambling game?
+- how much can I expect to gain - or lose - by making a certain bet?

+For example, if you play a game where you gain 2\$ with probability 1/2 and you lose 1\$ with probability 1/2, then the expected value of the game is half a dollar

+$$
+2$ \times \frac{1}{2} + (-1$) \times \frac{1}{2} = \frac{1}{2} $ = 0.5$
+$$

+it means that if you play this game many times, and the number of times each of the two possible outcomes occurs is proportional to its probability, then on average you gain 1/2\$ each time you play the game.

+### Definition
 The expected value or mean of a random variable is a weighted average of all possible outcomes.
 In the case of a continuum of possible outcomes, the expectation is defined by integration.